-On March 16, 2020 an emergency declaration was issued by the First Selectman and Town Manager in order to allow the Town to take full advantage of the Governor’s Emergency Declarations related to the COVID-19 pandemic and to allow Simsbury to be prepared for the possible effects of the pandemic on our community.
+On March 16, 2020 (and revised on April 17, 2020) an emergency declaration was issued by the First Selectman and Town Manager in order to allow the Town to take full advantage of the Governor’s Emergency Declarations related to the COVID-19 pandemic and to allow Simsbury to be prepared for the possible effects of the pandemic on our community.
 The following facilities are closed to the public until further notice:

 - Town Hall

 - Simsbury Public Library

 Simsbury Bulky Waste/Recycling Center (66 Wolcott Road) (Now Open - updated 5/29/20)

 Town services will continue to be operational by phone, mail, email and virtually through our online services.
 We will continue to return your phone calls daily during limited times.
 Our return call to you may have “No Caller ID.”
 Please plan to answer as this may be us, or check your voicemail for our message to you.

 All non-essential public meetings are cancelled from March 16 through May 20.
 This includes all meetings of advisory committees and work groups.
 During this time, regulatory agencies (such as the Board of Selectmen, Board of Finance, and land use agencies) will be able to meet as needed for essential business, but the meetings will be closed to the public.
 The public will be able to view these meetings live online or on television through SCTV.
 Members of the public may email statements to the Town Clerk’s Office ([email protected]) by 4:30pm the day before the meeting to have their comments read into the record during public audience.
 These actions are being taken pursuant to Executive Order No.7B.

 Thank you for your cooperation and patience as we continue to address the emerging issues related to COVID-19.